XRS-DPP/MeetUpInReactJS/README.md

 1. Fork the repository
 2. Create your Feature Branch (git checkout -b feature/AmazingFeature)
 3. Make your changes
-4. Write tests to cover your changes
+4. Write tests to ensure your changes work as expected
-5. Run the tests to ensure they pass
+5. Run tests to verify everything works
 6. Commit your changes (git commit -m 'Add some AmazingFeature')
 7. Push your changes to the branch(git push origin feature/AmazingFeature)
 8. Submit a pull request